+For the continuing operations, Adjusted EBITDA was \$(2,078) and (\$846) for the three months ended September 30, 2024, and 2023, respectively; and was (\$6,431) and (\$8,719) for the nine months ended September 30, 2024, and 2023, respectively.
 Included in the calculation of Adjusted EBITDA are costs and income related to non-operating items, non-recurring items and/or strategic initiatives.
-For continuing operations, these items relate primarily to costs incurred with respect to (i) legal and other expenses related to strategic initiatives such as potential and executed acquisitions, dispositions and/or partnerships; (ii) product development and enhancements, (iii) corporate marketing initiatives, (iv) application integrations resulting from acquisitions, and (v) termination payments.
+For continuing operations, non-operating and/or strategic initiative adjustments relate primarily to costs incurred with respect to (i) legal and other expenses related to strategic initiatives such as potential and executed acquisitions, dispositions and/or partnerships; (ii) product development and enhancements, (iii) corporate marketing initiatives, and (iv) application integrations resulting from acquisitions.
+For continuing operations, non-recurring items relate primarily to termination payments and/or obligations.